Bautistao2/EDA-and-predictor-for-Employee-Eligible-for-Promotion/README.md

 HR analytics is revolutionising the way human resources departments operate, leading to higher efficiency and better results overall.
 Human resources has been using analytics for years.
 However, the collection, processing and analysis of data has been largely manual, and given the nature of human resources dynamics and HR KPIs, the approach has been constraining HR.
 Therefore, it is surprising that HR departments woke up to the utility of machine learning so late in the game.
 Here is an opportunity to try predictive analytics in identifying the employees most likely to get promoted through the use of an app that, by entering some information, predicts whether an employee will be promoted or not.

+## Goal

+Build model to predict eligibility for an employee to be promoted or not

 ## Description

 The client is a large MNC and they have 9 broad verticals across the organisation.
 One of the problem your client is facing is around identifying the right people for promotion (only for manager position and below) and prepare them in time.
 Currently the process, they are following is: